This script is available in scripts/consult_environments.py

 print(env.info())

-Environment names adhere to the pattern Eplus-<building-id>-<weather-id>-<control_type>-<stochastic (optional)>-v1.
-These IDs offer a general overview of the environment.
-For more detailed information about each environment, utilize the info method as demonstrated in the example code.
+Environment names follow the format Eplus-<building-id>-<weather-id>-<control_type>-<stochastic (optional)>-v1.
+These identifiers provide a general summary of the environment’s characteristics.
+For more detailed information about a specific environment, use the info method as shown in the example code.

 Important

-As of Sinergym v3.0.9, environments are automatically generated using JSON configuration files for each building, eliminating the need for manual registration of each environment ID with parameters set directly in the environment constructor.
-Refer to Environments Configuration and Registration for more details.
+Environments are automatically generated using JSON configuration files for each building.
+This eliminates the need to manually register each environment ID or set parameters directly in the environment constructor.
+For more information, see Environments configuration and registration.

 Note

-Discrete environments are customizable.
-The default control for these environments is quite basic.
-You can employ a continuous environment and customize discretization using our dedicated wrapper.
-For more information, see DiscretizeEnv.
+Discrete environments are fully customizable.
+By default, these environments use a basic control scheme.
+However, you can opt for a continuous environment and apply custom discretization using our dedicated wrapper.
+For further details, refer to DiscretizeEnv.

 Note

-For additional details on the buildings (epJSON) and weather conditions (EPW) used, please visit the Buildings and Weathers sections respectively.
+For additional details on buildings (epJSON) and weather (EPW) configuration, see Buildings and Weathers sections, respectively.

-With the environment constructor, we can configure the complete context of our environment for experimentation, either starting from one predefined by Sinergym or creating a new one.
+The environment constructor allows you to fully configure the context of an environment for experimentation.
+You can either start with a predefined setup provided by Sinergym or create a completely new one.

-The next subsections will show which parameters are available and what their functions are:
+The following subsections will detail the parameters available and their respective functions.

-The parameter weather_file is the EPW (EnergyPlus Weather) file name where climate conditions during a year is defined.
+The weather_file parameter specifies the EPW (EnergyPlus Weather) file, which defines the climate conditions for a full year.

-This parameter can be either a weather file name (str) as mentioned, or a list of different weather files (List[str]).
-When a list of several files is defined, Sinergym will select an EPW file in each episode and re-adapt the building model randomly.
-This is done to increase the complexity in the environment if desired.
+This parameter can be provided as a single weather file name (str) or as a list of multiple weather files (List[str]).
+When multiple files are specified, Sinergym will randomly select one EPW file for each episode and automatically adapt the building model accordingly.
+This feature adds complexity to the environment, if desired.

-The weather file used in each episode is stored in Sinergym episode output folder, if variability (section Weather Variability is defined), the EPW stored will have that noise included.
+The weather file used in each episode is saved in the Sinergym episode output folder.
+If variability (see section Weather variability) is enabled, the stored EPW file will include the corresponding noise adjustments.

-Weather variability can be integrated into an environment using the weather_variability parameter.
+Weather variability can be added to an environment using the weather_variability parameter.

 • Year, Month, Day, Hour, Minute, Data Source and Uncertainty Flags, Dry Bulb Temperature, Dew Point Temperature, Relative Humidity, Atmospheric Station Pressure, Extraterrestrial Horizontal Radiation, Extraterrestrial Direct Normal Radiation, Horizontal Infrared Radiation Intensity, Global Horizontal Radiation, Direct Normal Radiation, Diffuse Horizontal Radiation, Global Horizontal Illuminance, Direct Normal Illuminance, Diffuse Horizontal Illuminance, Zenith Luminance, Wind Direction, Wind Speed, Total Sky Cover, Opaque Sky Cover (used if Horizontal IR Intensity missing), Visibility, Ceiling Height, Present Weather Observation, Present Weather Codes, Precipitable Water, Aerosol Optical Depth, Snow Depth, Days Since Last Snowfall, Albedo, Liquid Precipitation Depth, Liquid Precipitation Quantity

-If you are using an older version of Sinergym, the weather data columns or variables names is generated with opyplus WeatherData class, for more information about the available variable names with opyplus, visit Opyplus documentation.
+If you are using an older version of Sinergym, the weather data columns or variables names is generated with the opyplus WeatherData class, for more information about the available variable names with opyplus, visit opyplus documentation.

 Ornstein-Uhlenbeck process noise with different hyperparameters.

-The parameter called reward is used to define the reward class (see section Rewards) that the environment is going to use to calculate and return scalar reward values each timestep.
+The reward parameter specifies the reward class (refer to section Rewards) that the environment will use to compute and return scalar reward values at each timestep.

-EnergyPlus Python API has several methods in order to extract information about simulation time in progress.
-The argument time_variables is a list in which we can specify the name of the API methods whose values we want to include in our observation.
+The EnergyPlus Python API offers several methods to extract information about the ongoing simulation time.
+The time_variables argument is a list where you can specify the names of the API methods with the values to be included in the observations.

-By default, Sinergym environments will have the time variables month, day_of_month and hour.
+By default, Sinergym environments include the time variables month, day_of_month and hour.

-The argument called variables is a dictionary in which it is specified the Output:Variable’s we want to include in the environment observation.
-The format of each element, in order for Sinergym to process it, is the next:
+The variables argument is a dictionary in which it is specified the Output:Variable entries to be included in the environment’s observation.
+The format for each element, so that Sinergym can process it correctly, is as follows:

 variables = {